 Step 2: Mix soy sauce and Worcestershire sauce together and sprinkle half on each side of meat.
 With your hands mix the meat together (if using bread crumbs and egg add now), divide meat into fourths begin to form the patties.

 Step 3: Turn on the grill and let pre-heat for 5-10 minutes while meat is resting in the refrigerator.
 When the grill is heated up spray cooking oil (optional) on grill and put the patties on and grill for 4-5 minutes per side.
-If you like your buns toasted then toss those on the grill right before your ready to take the burgers off.
+If you like your buns toasted then toss those on the grill right before you’re ready to take the burgers off.

 Step 4: When the burgers are done, slather on the special sauce on the buns and load on the toppings and enjoy!